google/earthenterprise/docs/geedocs/5.3.2/sources/answer/fusionTutorial/createMapDB.rst.txt

       (EPSG: 4326) or Mercator (EPSG: 3857) projections and normally require corresponding imagery resource types.
 In this lesson you add a flat imagery project from a previous tutorial lesson to a Mercator map database, which can then be projected as *Mercator on the Fly*.
-For more information, see :doc:`../fusionResAndProj/addFlatImageryToMercatorMapDBInGEE5.1.0`.
+For more information, see :doc:`../fusionResAndProj/addFlatImageryToMercatorMapDBInGEE5.1.0`

       .. tip::

-         If you did not complete the tutorial lesson to create an imagery project, see :ref:`Define an Imagery
+         If you did not complete the tutorial lesson to create an imagery project, see :ref:`Define an Imagery Project <Define_Imagery_Project>`
-         Project <Define_Imagery_Project>`.

       #.
 Select **Asset Manager** from the **Tools** menu.
 The Asset Manager
          appears.